ibm-cloud-docs/assistant/dialog-build.md

 1. Enter a search term or phrase.

-    **Note**: The first time you search, an index is created.
+    The first time you search, an index is created.
 You might be asked to wait while the text in your dialog nodes is indexed.
+    {: note}

 ### Results